 We can throw out all the generalizations in the world that work for MOST people, but if you know that your body type or lifestyle is no where close to what we're talking about, then it might be a good idea to seek a second opinion.

 But we're going to do our best to deliver the highest quality information with actionable steps that you can take now to make a difference on tomorrow.
 Because we never know when it's going to go down, but it's certainly going to go down sometime.

-- How To Set YOUR Baseline For Nutritional Needs, & Which Foods You Should Store
+- How to Set YOUR Baseline for Nutritional Needs, and Which Foods You Should Store

-- Where & How To Store Your Emergency Food Supply
+- Where and How To Store Your Emergency Food Supply

 You can start out by storing nothing but pasta and rice, but in the long run you're going to need something that's not just a simple carb to get you through the tough times.
 Also you don't want to become fat once you start eating all of this, it would be pretty counterproductive.

 You need to know what YOUR nutritional needs are and how your body responds to different food to more efficiently start storing food without wasting space.

 Thankfully there are tools like BMR (Basal Metabolic Rate) calculators that can tell you the minimal amount of calories that you'll need to survive.
 This information will give you the amount of calories per day you'll need to survive, then multiply that out over the amount of time you think you'll need the food storage for and there you have it!

 No wasted space or guessing!